zhan-xu/AnimSkelVolNet/README.md

 We put the data after pre-processing [here](https://umass.box.com/s/o7dki17i431vd3xlvjz32aneq2t20o0o).
 The folder includes several sub-folders:

 * obj: all meshes in obj format.
-We fixed them by [meshfix](https://github.com/MarcoAttene/MeshFix-V2.1)
+We triangulated them by [MeshLab](http://www.meshlab.net/), and fixed them by [meshfix](https://github.com/MarcoAttene/MeshFix-V2.1).
 * skel: we save skeleton information in txt files.
 Each row contains information for a joint, which are its level, joint name, joint position (x, y, z) and parent joint name.
 * curvature: curvature in voxel grids.
 Only surface voxels have value, otherwise 0.